 Preparing nutritious foods kids will eat, getting them to try new foods, and taking the stress out of feeding will all be discussed in this series.
 But don’t expect the same-old information here — you’ll get inside info that will change the way you think about this subject.

 I will continue to post on a variety of topics including quick and easy recipes ideas, the National School Lunch Program, obesity prevention, family dinners, time-saving health tips for parents, and relevant nutrition news.
 I will also answer the questions I got from the survey in several Ask the Dietitian posts.
 I have many ideas, many I got from you, for more in-depth articles that I’ll sprinkle in the content.

 I’ll also be adding a product store from Amazon that will consist of the books and products I highly recommend.
 Every product I list will be something that is reputable and that I use myself.

 I’m asking you to join the conversation by leaving comments and tips for other parents.
 We all have our strengths and weaknesses and can learn from one another.
 So if you have something to add, do it.
-And that includes super-simple recipes you make at home (send to me through contact us).

 If you have a friend you think would be interested in these topics, by all means, forward this along — see share options at the bottom of this post.